Bavest/dart-sdk/README.md

 ### Install the package

-First install the flutter package:
+First install the flutter package, it is available at [pub.dev](https://pub.dev/packages/bavest):

  ```dart
 flutter pub add bavest